 ... malangs are holy persons.
 They come from the holy land of Sehwan.
 The land of our Pir-o-Murshid (Spiritual master).
 They are the spiritual healers.
 On behalf of Lal Qalandar, they pray for us for our good fortune, to get out from every kind of difficulty related to our business and personal life and give us serenity and peace.
-1 actually a powerful signifier because of having this easily recognizable appearance; they carry with them a complex cultural code representing their spiritual beliefs and they embody important values and what we would term 'residue of the sacred'.

 The attitude of above non-lettered interlocutor helped us understand the phenomenon of saint veneration which has a deep root in our local Sufi culture.
 This simplistic way of thinking readily identifies the characteristic appearance of malangs with holiness that they can relate to.
-We argue that the malangs are
+We argue that the malangs are actually a powerful signifier because of having this easily recognizable appearance; they carry with them a complex cultural code representing their spiritual beliefs and they embody important values and what we would term 'residue of the sacred'.

-1 Interlocutor A
+&lt;sup>1 Interlocutor A